 - Magnesium/melatonin supplementation

-The reason why I’m so focused on those is because I can easily and directly influence those parameters by adjusting my lifestyle.
+The reason why I’m so focused on these is because I can easily and directly influence them by adjusting my lifestyle.

 My goal is to find out what the lowest hanging fruits are in terms of improving sleep and recovery without severely disrupting my lifestyle.